-- Write to your family about what they mean to you.
+- Family about what they mean to you.

-- Write about your parents and what they taught you.
+- Your parents and what they taught you.

-- Write about what your parents didn’t teach you and how it affected your life.
+- What your parents didn’t teach you and how it affected your life.

 - Write about how not having parents impacted your life.

-- Write about your childhood and how it shaped you.
+- Your childhood and how it shaped you.

 - Write about what the definition of family truly means to you.

-- Write about finding family in the least expected places.
+- Finding family in the least expected places.

-- Write about discovering who you are within your family.
+- Discovering who you are within your family.

-- Write about the lessons you didn’t realize you learned as a child.
+- The lessons you didn’t realize you learned as a child.

-- Write about how your childhood friends affected your adult life.
+- How your childhood friends affected your adult life.

-- Write about whether or not your family can truly impact who you are as an adult.
+- Whether or not your family can truly impact who you are as an adult.

-- Write about how to have healthy communication in your family.
+- How to have healthy communication in your family.

-- Write about the trials and tribulations of a blended family.
+- Trials and tribulations of a blended family.

 - Write about whether or not emotional closeness with family affects your life.

-- Write about your vision as a child and whether or not you lived up to it.
+- Your vision as a child and whether or not you lived up to it.

 - Write about childhood pains that have followed you into adulthood.

-- Write about how to let go of a crappy childhood to find happiness as an adult.
+- How to let go of a crappy childhood to find happiness as an adult.

 - Write about letting go of toxic family members to find happiness.

-- Write about how you’d change your childhood if given the chance.
+- How you’d change your childhood if given the chance.

-- Write about the journey of parenting and what it’s taught you about yourself.
+- The journey of parenting and what it’s taught you about yourself.